theochita/terraform-provider-pleasantpassword/docs/data-sources/pleasantpassword_credential.md

 page_title: "pleasantpassword_credential Data Source - terraform-provider-pleasant-password-server"
 subcategory: ""
 description: |-
-  Example data source
+  The credential data source can be used to access information about a credential.
 ---

 # pleasantpassword_credential (Data Source)

-Example data source
+The `credential` data source can be used to access information about a credential.

 ## Example Usage